 Become a member of the Group and enjoy access to our full range of activities.
 As a member, you can also benefit from a reduced entry fee to our talks, and volunteer to help run the Group.

 You can receive email notifications of news and upcoming events by entering your address at ‘News via Email’.
-We have a bibliography on topics of Lewes history, online access to many issues of the Sussex Archaeological Collections, a catalogue of maps of Lewes, other research resources, and links to useful organisations.
+We have a bibliography on topics of Lewes history, online access to the Sussex Archaeological Collections, a catalogue of maps of Lewes, other research resources, and links to useful organisations.
 We are also on Facebook, and Twitter.

 The Group is managed by voluntary Committee members.